A Women’s Guide for Picking Shoes for a Trip

 Allbirds are a great choice of walking shoe for a trip because they are lightweight and casual.
 With Allbirds as a versatile travel shoe for women, you can wear their cute sneakers out to a bar with jeans (like my DUER Fireside fleece jeans, in winter) or a dress, and you can walk around in them for a day while sightseeing.

 Plus, they come in airy slip-ons, flats, high-tops and runners.
-I review the Allbirds Pipers wool walking shoe, here.
+To see more photos, check out my Allbirds Pipers review.

 Incredibly, all of Allbirds’ shoes for women tend to look great with leggings or joggers, like the women’s joggers from Public Rec.